 Alien movies in order: chronological and release

-If the Alien vs. Predator talk (and potential rewatches) you find below gets you in the mood for more Xenomorph-driven horror, be sure to check out our list of the Alien movies, ranked.
 You can find where to watch the movies below, or in our Alien streaming guide too.
-And if you’re looking for a critical take on each Predator installment, then head on over to our Predator movies, ranked list too.
+And if you’re looking for a critical take on each Predator installment, then head on over to our Predator movies in order list, too.

 There are no spoilers in this list beyond the basic premise of each movie and some curiosities and references, but if you want to go in as blind as possible, stick to the bullet list below.